napudumaran/Learning-Documentation-and-Projects/notes/Arch_Linux_Install.md

-To begin our Arch Linux install, we need to download the ISO from https://archlinux.org/download/
+NOTE: This documentation assumes you've already downloaded the ISO — whether by torrent or direct HTML.
+(If not, you can grab it from the official Arch Linux website.)

-We can then choose to install from a torrent
+I will be writing a guide on how to install a torrent downloader, and the differences between HTML downloads and torrent downloads in the future.